-Charles Edward Gallagher, of Cold Spring, a decorated World War II combat photographer who went on to a long career as a documentary filmmaker, died of cancer at his home Sunday, April 14.
-Best known as Chick Gallagher, he was 88.
+Charles Edward Gallagher, 88, of Cold Spring, a decorated World War II combat photographer who went on to a long career as a documentary filmmaker, died of cancer at his home Sunday, April 14.

 After the war, Gallagher attended Princeton University, where he founded the Princeton Photo Service with classmate Jim Lebenthal.
 Gallagher earned an Associate of Arts Degree in 1949 in just two and a half years of study at Princeton.

 His company, Unifilms, produced award-winning documentary films for clients such as the Pennsylvania Railroad, National Safety Council, National Science Foundation, Library of Congress, CBS News/Special Events and National Aeronautics and Space Administration (NASA), including five of the official Apollo mission films for the Goddard Space Flight Center.

 He was known for persuading celebrities to donate their voices to his films.
 Actors Richard Burton and Robert Preston narrated Gallagher’s film for NASA, The World Beyond Zero, about the unmanned missions leading to the Apollo space program.
 Gallagher’s films won him Highest Honors at the Venice Film Festival (three consecutive years) and at the Edinburgh Film Festival (two years), and Grand Prize (twice) for his work with the National Safety Council.

 Gallagher also was a pioneer in experiential education.
 He and his wife, Stephanie Harris Gallagher, formed The Oceanics Schools in the early 1970s, to offer high school and college students a semester of work, study and travel onboard large square-rigged sailing ships in Europe, West Africa and South America.